FailAcademy/learning/adp-vancouver/_slides/week-08/01-intro-to-react-native.md

 # Components

-Use can use a similar directory structure for our reusable, stateless UI components:
+We can use a similar directory structure for our reusable, stateless UI components:

 ```bash
 |-- components/